 John H Lloyd Neuropsychiatry Prize

-Dr Lloyd was Director of the Statewide Neuropsychiatric Centre / Unit in Victoria between 1972 and 2001.
+Dr. Lloyd was Director of the Statewide Neuropsychiatric Centre / Unit in Victoria between 1972 and 2001.
 Dr Lloyd was an esteemed clinician in neuropsychiatry and psychiatry whose opinion was often seen as 'the gold standard'.
 He was a clinical mentor and teacher for several generations of psychiatry trainees in Victoria.

 Eligibility criteria

-- done your research at least partly in Australia or Aotearoa New Zealand.
+Applicants shall have completed meritorious research in the field of clinical neuropsychiatry, which should have been performed at least partly in Australia or Aotearoa New Zealand.

 Form of award